lmc2179/lmc2179.github.io/drafts/top_trains.md

 A shocking number of real world decisions are made by people on a zoom call squinting at a time series chart of a metric and saying "okay, I think I know what's going on here".
 But do they?
 In their defense, a time series can be hard to read.
 For example, the other day as I was sitting on the subway to go to my office (where I would sit on zoom calls squinting at time series plots), I found myself wondering whether there are more people on the subway than there had been a few years ago.
 The subway certainly _felt_ more crowded, but maybe I'm just looking through rose tinted glasses.
 Had the subway ridership actually increased?
 Well, that's easy, we can grab a data set from our good friends at the MTA, and look at train ridership over time.
 For example, here's the L train:

+{code: import}

 {plot of the L train ridership over time}

 Hm.
-I don't know about you, but I do not find this to be an easy chart to read.
+I do not find this to be an easy chart to read.
+What's the story here?
 It looks like it has increased, but how much?
 Is there like, a dip in the middle there?
 It's really not obvious.

 You've probably had to deal with this before.
 The most common tool for dealing with this in practice is to smooth the time series with a moving average, or something similar.
 And it's a good solution!